 Drive new business process adoption

-The most successful process implementations have one person who clearly owns it as a priority, and they are in charge of the entire project management of the key components of implementing the new process.
+The most successful process implementations have one person who clearly owns it as a priority, and they oversee the entire project management of the key components of implementing the new process.
 Ideally, if it is a company-wide new process, a member of the executive team would own the overall adoption priority to assist the implementation strategy.
 Executive sponsorship can be extremely helpful in driving adoption to get the projected implemented successfully.
 This needs to be part of your performance management metrics so that you can make sure that your process implementation is having the desired effects.

 Don't be afraid to make adjustments to the process

 As with any priority, you will learn things as you begin the execution phase.
-If any part of the new process isn't working, have an open dialogue and make any necessary adjustments.
+If any part of the new process isn't working, have an open dialogue and make any necessary plan adjustments.
 New management processes will only take hold if they truly provide the value as described in your original Objective Statement.
 Did implementing the process increase efficiency as expected?
 Did you surpass your goals?
-Did your fall short?
+Did you fall short?
 What can you do now with the new data available to improve?
 Start implementing those processes changes and continue working!
 You'll get better each time you through this process implementation framework.

 Following these steps sets the stage for the successful development and implementation of any new process in your organization.
 Successful strategy execution involves constantly improving business processes that align with your management system.
 Go forth and conquer!

 Implementing new processes and procedures across the company is one thing, to make it stick you need to get everyone on board and have system to improve your company alignment.
 Check out our software in the short video below and set up a time to chat to see if it makes sense for you.